Kong/docs.konghq.com/app/konnect/org-management/sso.md

 If users are assigned a very large number of groups (over 150 in most cases), the IdP may send the groups claim in a non-standard manner, causing authentication issues.

-To work around this limitation at the IdP, we recommend using group filtering functions provided by the IdP for this purpose.
+To work around this limitation in the IdP, we recommend using group filtering functions provided by the IdP for this purpose.
 Here are some quick reference guides for common IdPs:
 * [Azure group filtering](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/connect/how-to-connect-fed-group-claims#group-filtering)
 * [Okta group filtering](https://support.okta.com/help/s/article/How-to-send-certain-groups-that-the-user-is-assigned-to-in-one-Group-attribute-statement)